 In November 2015, Italian Prime Minister Matteo Renzi was among several European leaders at the G20 Antalya Summit in Turkey who secured an informal agreement to extend economic sanctions against Russia.
 Despite Renzi's subsequent call for the expansion of dialog with the Russian Federation and opposition to a rubber-stamping of sanctions extensions, Italy assented to such extensions at a December meeting of EU members.
-The substantial rendered proposition and rendered proposition rendered proposition rendered proposition r

 Italy has made no concrete new steps towards furthering the goals of the Kiev support group.
 Its willingness to invest in Ukrainian economic stability is stunted by the significance of Italy's own large trading relationship with the Russian Federation and the salience of foregone trade gains from sanctions.
-As Europe's second
+As Europe's second largest manufacturer, emerging only recently from recession, Italy has been reluctant to anger one of its largest trade partners.